 Motivational interviewing is a therapeutic approach that is used to help individuals make positive behavioral changes to support a healthier lifestyle.
-Although this therapy was originally developed to treat addiction, it is also used to treat mental illnesses, eating disorders and other chronic conditions Unlike some forms of psychotherapy, motivational interviewing is a collaborative technique.
+Although this therapy was originally developed to treat addiction, it is also used to treat mental illnesses, and other chronic conditions Unlike some forms of psychotherapy, motivational interviewing is a collaborative technique.
 Instead of acting as an “expert,” the therapist works with the individual to help them find what their motivation for change is and then discusses feelings and concerns related to the change(s).
 The therapist is there for support and to help spark the person’s own desire to change.

 The motivational interviewing technique is based on the Stages of Change Model, which was developed about 20 years ago by Carlo DiClemente and J.O.
 Prochaska.
 When a person begins motivational interviewing, the therapist helps the individual determine what stage of change they fall into and works with them to move through the stages of change.